 - In the Content pane, for the Hydrant Inspections and Violations web map and the Hydrants_yourname feature layer., click the Shared with group button.

 In the Overview pane, verify group details and recently added content.

 The Hydrant Inspections and Violations web map and Hydrants layer are now accessible through the group.

 You've created a web map to collect inspection records and shared the map with your field workforce.

 Inspect a hydrant

 Previously, you created a map to collect hydrant inspection information.
-Next, you'll use Collector for ArcGIS to test how your map functions in the field by adding an inspection and a violation to a hydrant feature.
+Next, you'll use ArcGIS Collector to test how your map functions in the field by adding an inspection and a violation to a hydrant feature.

-- On your smartphone or tablet, find Collector for ArcGIS on
+- On your smartphone or tablet, find ArcGIS Collector on

-Google Play or the Amazon Appstore (for Android devices), the App Store (for iPad and iPhone), or the Microsoft Store (for Windows 10 devices).
+Google Play the App Store (for iPad and iPhone), or the Microsoft Store (for Windows 10 devices).